huggingface/blog/introducing-private-hub.md

   <figcaption>Commit history on a model</figcaption>
 </figure>

-The 🤗 Hub is also a central place for feedback and development in machine learning.
+The Hugging Face Hub is also a central place for feedback and development in machine learning.
 Teams use [pull requests and discussions](https://huggingface.co/docs/hub/repositories-pull-requests-discussions) to support peer reviews on models, datasets, and spaces, improve collaboration and accelerate their ML work.

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="Pull requests and discussions on a model" src="assets/92_introducing_private_hub/pull-requests-and-discussions.png"></medium-zoom>